 Along with the research phase, I conducted the Design Thinking Workshop to ideate by solving the complex problems and find the desired solutions for the MVP.
 This method also helped us tackle the unknown problems.
 We had a lot of fun during this workshop, we had a few warmup exercises and everyone felt relaxed before kick-off.

 After all workshops, together with the Product Owner, we decided to create a very first high fidelity prototype where we carried the usability testing ( Corridor testing and Guerilla testing) research along with the consumer surveys.
-This research allowed RiM to configure the targeted population, engaged with a large number of prospective consumers and rapidly validate the product assumptions.
+This research allowed RiM to refine the targeted population, engaged with a large number of prospective consumers and rapidly validate the product assumptions.
 It reduced the scope of the initial MVP and we were able to present this to the Customer.

 I learned a lot during this project, all the workshops I conducted helped better understand the scope of the project along with the learning of the aviation businesses and all the challenges related to point of sale solutions.